varlardohaeris/emacs-archives/melpa/iedit-readme.txt

 effect of a temporary `keep-lines' or `occur'.
 To get this effect, hit C-' when in Iedit mode - it toggles hiding non-matching lines.

-Renaming refactoring is convenient in Iedit mode
+`iedit-mode' is optimized for renaming refactoring in many ways:

  - The symbol under point is selected as occurrence by default and only complete symbols are matched